-But first, go to your local grocer or cheese shop with an idea of how much cheese you’ll need.
-A good rule of thumb is to account for 3-4 ounces of cheese per guest if it is not being served as the main course.
-Each wedge of cheese will vary in size, but most are 4-8 ounces.
+First, go to your local grocer or cheese shop with an idea of how much cheese you’ll need.
+A good rule of thumb is to account for 3 to 4 ounces of cheese per guest if it is not being served as the main course.
+Each wedge of cheese will vary in size, but most are 4 to 8 ounces.
 Choose a variety of types and flavors.
 Ok, now let’s get started making that cheeseboard…

 Cheese in Wedges

 May of our cheeses, such as our Grand Cru® line and Sriracha Gouda come in wedges.
 A wedge of cheese may seem difficult to cut, but it’s one of the easiest.
 Lay the wedge on its flat side and begin slicing from top to bottom in thin slices.
 You will end up with beautiful triangles of cheese, which are also great for dipping into mustards or jams.

 Cheese in Blocks